FachriPahlevi/FachriPahlevi/README.md

 <br/>

-## ✨ What I Bring
+# ✨ What I Bring

-* **End-to-end development perspective** — I work across frontend, backend, APIs, databases, and integration layers rather than focusing on only one part of an application.

-* **Web and industrial system exposure** — my experience spans both production web applications and manufacturing-related software environments.

-* **Comfort working with existing systems** — I regularly work with legacy databases, existing application flows, migration requirements, and systems that need to remain compatible with current operations.

-* **Strong focus on data accuracy** — especially in migration and integration work, I pay close attention to mapping, validation, and consistency between source and target systems.

-* **Maintainability mindset** — I value reusable components, readable code, clear application flows, and solutions that are easier to maintain over time.
+* **End-to-end development experience** — from UI and APIs to database logic and production troubleshooting.

+* **Business-oriented development** — experience translating finance, accounting, purchasing, sales, inventory, and operational requirements into software.

+* **ERP exposure** — hands-on experience with ERP implementation, ERP customization, workflow validation, and legacy data migration.

+* **Strong database awareness** — experience working with relational databases, SQL logic, stored procedures, triggers, validation, and query optimization.

+* **Cross-functional collaboration** — comfortable working with business users, accounting teams, developers, vendors, and operational stakeholders.

+* **Production mindset** — focused not only on making features work, but also on maintainability, consistency, performance, and sustainable fixes.

 <br/>